I’m Piotr Mitros, and I’m running for your Cambridge School Committee.

 Why I am running

-The Cambridge School District is performing greatly below its potential.
+The Cambridge School District is performing well, but greatly below its potential.
 We spend $27,569 per student – more than double the national average and the fourth highest in the state.
 We have connections to top education programs at schools such as MIT, Harvard, Lesley, and Tufts.
 We have some of the greatest teachers in Massachusetts.
 However, we still have several failing schools.
 Many richer parents are choosing to leave the district, either for the suburbs or private schools, while many poorer children are failing basic math and literacy exams.
 We know how to solve these problems.
 We’ve solved these problems in many places, and in many different ways.
 I’ve personally lead many projects which have lead to tremendous learning gains, both for disadvantaged and advantaged students worldwide.

 In short, I think we can do better.
 I have the experience closing outcome gaps, in helping students succeed, and in helping organizations perform at a very high level across a range of settings.
 I’d like to bring that experience to improve your schools.

 I’m also the proud father of a child entering CPSD, and I’ve already seen several things which have concerned me.
 Making positive change happen quickly is an absolute top priority for me.
 That’s why I’m running.